Bingewatch these HBO shows now ‘Game of Thrones’ is over

 Are you so over 2018 already?
-Are you ready to fuggedabout your shitty life problems, forget about those boring adult things you’re meant to do (yawn), and sink your teeth into some serious binge-watching?
+Are you ready to fuggedabout your shitty life problems, forget about those boring adult things you’re meant to do (yawn), and sink your teeth into some serious bingewatching?
 Thought so!
-That’s where FD comes in – we like to keep you informed of all the best TV coming out in the upcoming months, and today is no different.
+That’s where FD comes in – we like to keep you informed of all the best TV out there, and today is no different.

-HBO has been the birthplace of many incredible shows and they’ve got some absolute treats coming for you, some new and some returning.
-Here’s a roundup of the most anticipated shows HBO subscribers can look forward in 2018:
+HBO has been the birthplace of many incredible shows and they’ve got some absolute treats, some new and some returning.
+Here’s a roundup of the most anticipated shows HBO released in 2018.

 Westworld (season 2)